 What is the Association between Rams FC and URI Men’s Soccer?

 Rams FC was taken over by the University of Rhode Island men’s soccer staff in 2006 and organized as a fundraiser for the program.
-URI men’s head coach Gareth Elliott (President and Director of Coaching) and South Kingstown High School’s coach Scott Rollins (Vice President and Technical Director) over see the organization and implementation of the club.
-In addition to these two, each member of the URI Men’s soccer staff play a role in the Rams FC program.
+URI men’s head coach Gareth Elliott (President and Director of Coaching) oversees the organization and implementation of the club.
+In addition, each member of the URI Men’s soccer staff play a role in the Rams FC program.
 Their first responsibility is to the URI men’s soccer program and success of this highly competitive NCAA Division I soccer program but with full knowledge that they influence Rams FC and youth soccer in the Rhode Island in a way which is unparalleled in college soccer.

 Rams FC and URI men’s soccer work hand in hand to benefit each other.
 The club and it’s players have access to knowledge and experienced coaches, get to interact with high quality college players on a regular basis and utilize the Kingston campus for training and competition.